epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Research Questions

  - [x] Is there any temporal evolution in the mediatic coverage of the climate crisis ?
-If so, does it correlate with specific events ?

- - [x] Is there an evolution in the general climate-related opinions made publicly avaiblable by mainstream media ?
-What is the current typical profile of a person talking about climate in the media ?
-Is it the same for other topic ?
-Are some communities excluded from the mediatic discussion surround climate change ?
+- [x] What are the main typical profiles of people talking about climate in the media ?
+Who in the media represent the most this subject over time ?

+- [x] What is the main sentiment communicated in the media over time concerning the climate crisis ?

 - [x]  Based on the evolution of the profile of a person talking about climate in the media, can we predict what characteristics will a climate-involved person have in the future ?

-- [x] How do the education and occupation of people represented in the media impact their opinion on the climate crisis ?
-(Regarder les mots les plus représentés dans les quotes selon les études et le metier des personnes ?
-Scientifique vs politique vs activiste)

-- [x] What is the main sentiment communicated in the media by different types of speakers concerning the climate crisis ?

 # Dataset